 Because the Fannie Mae HomeStyle Renovation loan allows as much as a 97 percent loan to value ratio, it’s easier to qualify for than some other loans.
 Also, you can use either of these programs to refinance your existing mortgage and pay for your solar upgrades, too.

-Compared to alternatives like personal loans, home equity loans/HELOCs, the FHA 203(k) loan may come with higher interest rates.
-The Fannie Mae HomeStyle Renovation loan rates tend to be lower than the competition’s; but often there’s more red tape involved in the application, and remodeling work must be completed within 12 months of getting the money.
+Compared to alternatives like personal loans, and home equity loans/HELOCs, the FHA 203(k) loan may have higher interest rates.
+The Fannie Mae HomeStyle Renovation loan rates tend to be lower than the competition.
+Still, often there’s more red tape involved in the application, and remodeling work must be completed within 12 months of getting the money.
 Fees and closing costs are usually higher as well.